 Can You Wash Parrots with Soap?

-However, according to Omelet, there’s no need to use soap on your parrot unless its wings are soiled with oil, paint, or another thick substance.
+Some pet stores sell bird-safe soap, which you can use on a parrot.
+However, there’s no need to use soap unless its wings are soiled with oil, paint, or another thick substance.

 Can I Wash My Parrot with Shampoo?